I-502’s road to legalization (and Pete’s role in the campaign) is documented in the upcoming SIFF World Premiere of “Evergreen”.

 Travel guru Rick Steves joins ACLU lawyer Alison Holcomb, Seattle City Attorney Pete Holmes, former U.S. Attorney John McKay and an unlikely alliance of politicians in pushing support for I-502 forward.
 Medical marijuana activist Steve Sarich and local defense attorney Doug Hiatt are the leading voices of the movement opposing I-502.

-An intense political campaign season is rife with conflict at …Read More »
+An intense political campaign season is …Read More »

 You can’t accuse lawyer to the city Peter Holmes of playing it safe.
 In his first term, the Seattle city attorney pushed to legalize marijuana, writing a pro op-ed in The Seattle Times and ending simple pot prosecutions in the city; brought a lawsuit against an anti-tunnel measure, in direct opposition to Mayor Mike McGinn; and strongly backed the Department of Justice on police reforms, another in-your-face stance against the mayor.